inconvergent/cl-grph/docs/grph.md

 #### GRPH:\*VALID-CLAUSES\*

 ```
-valid query clauses: (AND NOT OR OR-JOIN NOT-JOIN Q % F FACT)
+valid query clauses: (AND NOT OR OR-JOIN NOT-JOIN Q % F FACT UNIQ)
 ```

 #### GRPH:->